Skip to content

 CreateActionlabel Create, icon plus, color primarynone — pass ->authorize('create', Model::class)

-RestoreActionlabel Restore, icon rotate-ccw; only visible on trashed rowsrestore (per record)
+RestoreActionlabel Restore, icon rotate-ccw, color gray; only visible on trashed rowsrestore (per record)

-ForceDeleteActionlabel Delete permanently, icon trash-2, danger, requiresConfirmation(); only on trashed rowsforceDelete (per record)
+ForceDeleteActionlabel Delete permanently, icon trash-2, color danger, requiresConfirmation(); only on trashed rowsforceDelete (per record)

 RestoreAction / ForceDeleteAction are for SoftDeletes models and auto-hide on non-trashed records (via a visible() check on $record->trashed()).
 Pair them with a TrashedFilter (Tables → Filters).